Freetz/freetz/docs/patches/README.md

   * **[REMOVE_AVM_VPN: Remove VPN](REMOVE_AVM_VPN.md)<a id='remove-avm-vpn'></a>**<br>
     Remove AVM's vpn and some other related files This patch removes the files and related Web UI entrys, but not the vpn settings.
 This will save about 120kB compressed size.

+  * **<u>Remove brandings</u><a id='remove-branding'></a>**<br>
+    Each branding provides the web UI templates for a certain manufacturer or OEM.
+NOTE: Make sure not to remove the branding corresponding to the one defined in your box's boot loader environment.
+It can be determined by calling the following command from the box's shell prompt: echo $(cat /proc/sys/urlader/firmware_version)

   * **<u>REMOVE_BRANDING_1und1: 1und1</u><a id='remove-branding-1und1'></a>**<br>
     1&1 branding